-What You Need to Know About Hypnotherapy
+What You Need to Know About Self-Hypnosis

 Believe it or not, you have already experienced hypnosis.
 With New Yorkers, it happens on the subway.
 Have you ever been so focused on your phone or lost in your thoughts that you almost miss your stop (or actually do)?
 That is hypnosis: a state of mental absorption so heightened that you briefly stop paying attention to your surroundings.
 Daydreaming and movies are also examples.
 People who drive regularly might experience “highway hypnosis,” where they get lost in their thoughts momentarily, and then look up and see that they are at their exit.